natgo/wt-wiki-scraper/wikitext-transpiled/ground/Stormer%20HVM.md

 |-
 | ~8,000 m || N/A || 360° || -__°/+__° || N/A
 |-
-! colspan="5" | Thales ADAD - Passive Infared Track
+! colspan="5" | Thales ADAD - Passive Infrared Track
 |-
 ! {{Annotation|Maximum<br/>Tracking<br/>Range|The maximum range at which a target can be tracked}}
 ! {{Annotation|Minimum<br/>Tracking<br/>Range|The range below which targets cannot be tracked by the radar}}